Summary Dismissal: What You Need to Know

-Summary dismissal is the most drastic way in which an employment contract can end.
-The employment contract is terminated immediately, without a notice period and without permission from the UWV.
-Precisely because the consequences for the employee are significant, the law sets strict requirements for a valid summary dismissal.
+Summinary dismissal is the most drastic way in which an employment contract can end.
+The employment contract is terminated immediately, without notice period and without permission from the UWV.
+Precisely because the consequences for the employee are serious, the law sets strict requirements for a legally valid summary dismissal.

-In this article we explain when summary dismissal is permitted, which conditions apply and what you can do if you want to challenge the dismissal.
+In this article we explain when summary dismissal is permitted, which conditions apply and what you can do if you want to contest the dismissal.

 When is summary dismissal permitted?

-Summary dismissal is only legally valid if all of the following conditions are fulfilled:
+A summary dismissal is only legally valid if all the conditions below are met:

-There must be an urgent cause.
-This means that it cannot reasonably be required of the employer to allow the employment contract to continue.
+There must be an urgent reason.
+This means that the employer cannot reasonably be expected to continue the employment contract.
 Examples include:

 • theft or embezzlement